cyril-vassallo/Infinity-dev-React/README.md

 Two versions:
  - original in front-end folder
- - The next version in next folder
+ - The next version in nextjs folder